On algebraic structures of the Hochschild complex: Introduction

-As we will see in Section \ref{secmoore}, an alternative way to find an algebraic model for the BV-structure of $H_*(LM)$ is via the Burghelea-Fiedorowicz-Goodwillie isomorphism $H_*(LM)\simeq HH_*(C_*(\Omega M), C_*(\Omega M))$, where $\Omega M$ is the based loop space of $M$.
+As we will see in Section~\ref{secmoore}, an alternative way to find an algebraic model for the BV-structure of $H_*(LM)$ is via the Burghelea-Fiedorowicz-Goodwillie isomorphism $H_*(LM)\simeq HH_*(C_*(\Omega M), C_*(\Omega M))$, where $\Omega M$ is the based loop space of $M$.
 This approach has the advantage of working for all closed manifolds and it does not require $M$ to be simply connected.
-Moreover there is not much of a restriction on the coefficients \cite{Malm}.
+Moreover there is not much of a restriction on the coefficients~\cite{Malm}.

-Now we turn our attention to the action of the Sullivan chord diagrams and the open Frobenius algebra structure of $H_*(LM)$ (see \cite{CG}).
-For that one has to assume that the cochain algebra has some additional structures.
-The results of Section 7 show that in order to have an action of Sullivan chord diagram on on $HH^*(A,A^\vee)$ and $HH_*(A,A)$ we have to start with an open Frobenius algebra structure on $A$.
-As far as we know, such structure is not known on $C^*(M)$ but only on the differential forms $\Omega^*(M)$ (see \cite{Wils}).
-Therefore the isomorphism (\ref{eqgiso}) is an isomorphism of algebras over the PROP of Sullivan chord diagrams if we work with real coefficients (see also \cite{CTZ}).
+Now we turn our attention to the action of the Sullivan chord diagrams and to the open Frobenius algebra structure of $H_*(LM)$ (see~\cite{CG}).
+For that one has to assume that the cochain algebra has some additional structure.
+The results of Section~\ref{sec:chord} show that in order to have an action of Sullivan chord diagram on $HH^*(A,A^\vee)$ and $HH_*(A,A)$ we have to start with a closed Frobenius algebra structure on $A$.
+As far as we know, such structure is not known on $C^*(M)$ but only on the differential forms $\Omega^*(M)$ (see~\cite{LamStan}).
+Therefore the isomorphism (\ref{eqgiso}) is an isomorphism of algebras over the PROP of Sullivan chord diagrams if we work with real coefficients (see also~\cite{CTZ}).

 Here is a brief description of the organization of the chapter.
-In Section 2 we introduce the Hochschild homology and cohomology of a differential graded algebra and various classical operations such as cup and cap product.
+In Section~\ref{section-CH} we introduce the Hochschild homology and cohomology of a differential graded algebra and various classical operations such as cup and cap product.
 We also give the definition of Gerstenhaber and BV-algebras.
-In particular we give an explicit description of the Gerstenhaber algebra structure one the Hochschild cohomology of $A$ with coefficient in $A$, $HH^*(A,A)$.
-In Section 3 we explain how we can see Hochschild (co)homology as a derived functor.
-The section includes a quick review of model categories which can be skipped by the reader.
+In particular we give an explicit description of the Gerstenhaber algebra structure one the Hochschild cohomology of $A$ with coefficients in $A$, $HH^*(A,A)$.
+In Section~\ref{sec:derived} we explain how we can see Hochschild (co)homology as a derived functor.
+That section includes a quick review of model categories which can be skipped upon a first reading.

-In Sections 4 and 5 we work with algebras which verify a sort of derived Poincar\'e duality rather than being equipped with an inner product.
-In these two sections, we introduce a BV structure on $HH^*(A,A)$, whose underlying Gerstenhaber structure is the standard one (see Section 2).
+In Sections~\ref{sec:CY} and~\ref{sec:Poincare} we work with algebras satisfying a sort of derived Poincar\'e duality condition rather than being equipped with an inner product.
+In these two sections, we introduce a BV-structure on $HH^*(A,A)$, whose underlying Gerstenhaber structure is the standard one (see Section~\ref{section-CH}).